TiiToo/vegas/AS3/trunk/libs/readme.txt

     * Mail   : ekameleon@gmail.com

 NOTES

-The vegas.swc file target now the FlashPlayer 10.2 and build with the Flex SDK 4.5.1
+The swc target now the FlashPlayer 10.3 and build with the Flex SDK 4.5.1